matthiasnoback/php-coding-dojo/README.md

 - Click the button to the right of this field.
 In the dialog that appears select ``Use custom loader`` and select the file ``vendor/autoload.php`` inside your project.
 This will make sure PHPStorm uses the bundled version of PHPUnit.

+To validate your setup once you have installed this project, run the tests: right-click on the ``src/`` directory and then select ``Run 'src'``.

 ## Run the unit tests

-To run the unit tests, use PHPStorm:

-- All tests in a testcase: ``Ctrl + Shift + F10`` when the cursor is *not* inside a method.
+To run all tests in a testcase press ``Ctrl + Shift + F10`` when the cursor is *not* inside a method.
-- One test: ``Ctrl + Shift + F10`` when the cursor is inside a method.
+To run one test press ``Ctrl + Shift + F10`` when the cursor is inside a method.
-- ``Shift + F10`` for subsequent runs.

-When you first run the tests, PHPStorm might ask you to supply a PHP interpreter.
+To repeat the previous test run press ``Shift + F10``.

 Or you can run the tests from the command-line:

     php vendor/bin/phpunit

+When you first run the tests, PHPStorm might ask you to supply a PHP interpreter.

 ## PHPUnit cheatsheet